elainechan/webdev/quiz/README.md

 ## Enhancement

 ### User Stories
-1. Level 1 difficulty
+1. Level 1: Content selection
     - Users should be able to:
     - [ ] choose one or more topic(s)
     - [ ] choose the number of questions they have to answer.
+    - [ ] choose difficulty level

-2. Level 2 difficulty
+2. Level 2 Authentication, CRUD
     - Users should be able to:
     - [ ] sign up for an account
     - [ ] log in and log out
     - [ ] use app as guest
     - [ ] create and save custom quizzes based on topic(s) and number of questions.
     - [ ] review results from quizzes they had taken in the past.

-3. Level 3 difficulty
     - [ ] Each time a quiz is taken, quiz data, user selections, and results are saved and stored in database.
     - [ ] If user chooses to sign up for an account, their history will be made available.
     - [ ] This requires management of session ID (to identify session), user IP address (to identify user).

+3. Level 3: Analytics
+    - Users should be able to:
+    - [ ] See performance history
+    - [ ] Zoom in to narrow results by date, by topic, by difficulty
+    - [ ] Access analysis of performance history

+    - [ ] Organize data store by date, by topic, by difficulty
+    - [ ] Models for analyzing performance data

 ### Add Backend
 * [ ] Server